thomas-darcy/neo4j_assignment/README.md

 ```shell
 sudo neo4j start
 ```
-10. After a few minutes confirm that neo4j is running by using the command
+10. After a couple of minutes confirm that neo4j is running by using the command
 ```shell
 neo4j status
 ```